- how many jurors are targeted,

 - required level of trust,

-1. Number of Jurors
+1. Number of jurors

 - Higher tiers use more jurors, increasing diversity of judgment and reducing the likelihood of biased outcomes.

-2. Stakes
+2. Stakes and fees

 - increase the cost of malicious behavior,